VinFast VF e34

-The VinFast VF e34, internationally marketed as VinFast Nerio Green, is a battery electric subcompact crossover SUV (B-segment) manufactured by VinFast of Vingroup since 2021.
+The VinFast VF e34, also known as VinFast Nerio Green, is a battery electric subcompact SUV (B-segment) manufactured by VinFast of Vingroup since 2021.

+Since 2025, the model was renamed to VinFast Nerio Green in Vietnam and Indonesia to reflect its focus as a commercial, ride-sharing and taxi-oriented vehicle, however, it remains on sale to retail consumers.
+Prior to the renaming, the Green SM taxi version in Indonesia was badged as VinFast Limo Green.
+Since then, the Limo Green nameplate was transferred to an MPV/minivan model.

 Overview

 In the second half of January 2021, VinFast officially introduced the range of its first electric cars, consisting of three crossovers of different sizes.
 The smallest of them was the subcompact model called VF e34.